 Sankaram’s joyously polyglot score, for six singers and as many musicians, who in this production will perform onstage rather than in a pit, matches its subject’s power and exuberance.
 She viewed the opera as “the journey of a woman finding her voice,” Sankaram wrote in the program notes.
 “Thus, the vocal writing for Mukhtar is a musicalization of this trajectory.
 At the beginning of the opera, the singer is mostly in her middle register, and often singing in ensemble with the other characters.
 It is not until she makes the pivotal decision to pursue justice against her attackers that we hear the full potential of her voice, including the higher extremes of her range and virtuosic coloratura.”

-Classic opera fans will certainly take comfort in the genre’s comfortingly familiar touchstones, especially in the melodic arias.
-But the score also draws on post-minimalist beats astutely employed in dramas by John Adams and Philip Glass, and a wide range of South Asian sounds and instruments (tabla drums, flutes) — not just the Carnatic traditions from Sankaram’s own heritage but also Hindustani classical influences from Northern India, as well as pop-music devices.
+Classic opera fans will certainly take comfort in some of the genre’s familiar touchstones, especially in the melodic arias.
+But the score also draws on post-minimalist beats in the tradition of operas by John Adams and Philip Glass, and a wide range of South Asian sounds and instruments (tabla drums, flutes) — not just the Carnatic traditions from Sankaram’s own heritage but also Hindustani classical influences from Northern India, as well as pop-music devices.

 “I was thinking mostly about the Hindustani music of the Punjab, where the action takes place,” she told ArtsWatch.
 “My family is from South India.
 I tried to bring together the European classical music training I’d had with the study I’d done of Hindustani music.”

 As in classical Indian performances, the ragas Sankaram chose and composed for each scene establish appropriate moods for the dramatic emotions and action.